A Japanophile who has survived 15 solo trips to Japan, Ced's visits focus on discovering the country’s lesser-known

 Do you know that Tokyo is the city with the most Michelin stars?
 If you’re willing to splurge, the best of the international gourmet dining scene is open to you here.
 If you’re not, despair not —there are many reasonable and budget-friendly choices too.
 The short of it: Tokyo is the dining capital of the world.
 Your Tokyo nights will never be spent hungry.

 14. The Stunning

 15. The Never-Sleeping

-I end this photo essay of Tokyo at night by saying, the Japanese capital is perhaps the greatest city in the world, simply because it has something for everyone.
+I end this photo essay of Tokyo at night by saying, the Japanese capital is perhaps the greatest city in the world, simply because it has something for everyone, especially at night.
 Don’t you want to visit this magnificent city right away?